Alluxio/alluxio/docs/en/advanced/Alluxio-Storage-Management.md

 The command [`alluxio fs persist`]({{ '/en/basic/Command-Line-Interface.html' | relativize_url
 }}#persist)
-command allows a user to push data from the Alluxio cache to a UFS.
+allows a user to push data from the Alluxio cache to a UFS.

 ```bash
 $ ./bin/alluxio fs persist ${PATH_TO_FILE}